arnodelorme/SpikeNET/README.md

 1 - Install
 =====

-SpikeNet is compiled by default for OSX 64 bit.
+SpikeNet is compiled by default for OSX 64 bit and Linux Fedora core

-To recompile SpikeNET
+To recompile SpikeNET.
+Edit the Makefile file to change the location of the X11 librairies (type "locate X11" on your command line prompt).
+SpikeNET intentionnaly uses very few external librairies.

 	cd src
 	make clean
 	make
 	cd ..

+ This creates an executable named "SpikeNET".

 2 - Run Demo
 =====

-In the main SpikeNET folder type
+In the main SpikeNET folder type one of the following depending of your platform

 	./SpikeNET
+	./SpikeNET_linux
+	./SpikeNET_osx

 3 - Directory content